“Should I de-prioritize my SQL experience for MongoDB position or should I drop it altogether?”

 Because if you do it, your resume starts to look like a Glossary for one of those O'Reilly books.

-Use the skill section for that, and let us show exactly which skills will make your portfolio stand out.
+Use the skill section for that, and let us show exactly which skills will make your resume stand out.

 Listing your soft skills on your MongoDB resume